Head of the Junior School

 Deputy Head of the Junior School

-I am incredibly passionate about the importance of Science education, and have worked within the spheres of Pastoral Care and Safeguarding for many years.
-I truly believe that a love of reading underpins everything in both education and life, and I would like to see all children have the opportunity to 'live' thousands of lives through books.
+My background means that I am passionate about the role of STEM education in schools and the critical importance of wellbeing, particularly with regard to respect towards others and embracing difference.
+I believe that a love of reading underpins everything in both education and life, and would like to see all children ‘living’ thousands of lives through books.

 Director of Studies